izhangzhihao/deeplearning-tutorial/doc/GettingStarted.md

 fork := true
 ```

-Note that this example does not run on Scala 2.12 because `INDArray` does not support Scala 2.12.
+Note that this example does not run on Scala 2.12 because [nd4j](http://nd4j.org/) does not support Scala 2.12.
 Make sure there is not a setting like `scalaVersion := "2.12.1"` in your `build.sbt`.

 See [Scaladex](https://index.scala-lang.org/thoughtworksinc/deeplearning.scala) for settings of other build tools.